 Introducing elements of behavioural surveillance for additional diseases will be considered with caution, ensuring that the added value outweighs the extra burden on Member States, and only following general consensus.
-It would be important to promote the use of Commission-funded initiatives to resource EU-wide surveys in key risk groups using ECDC-developed behavioural indicators.
+It would be important to promote the use of Commission-funded initiatives to resource EU-wide surveys in key risk groups.